Christopher N. Chandler: Journalist

 He then was one of four co-founders of the Chicago Journalism Review, which offered journalists an opportunity to air stories that they felt were suppressed or insufficiently covered.
 He then co-founded and edited the Chicago Free Press, and later another weekly publication, the Daily Planet, which counted among its contributors the author Nelson Algren.
 In later years, he founded an online magazine called North Avenue Magazine.

-He was a producer with WBBM Channel 2 TV in Chicago from 1976 to 1980, working with Bill Kurtis' investigative team, the Focus unit.
+He was a producer with WBBM-TV Channel 2 in Chicago from 1976 to 1980, working with Bill Kurtis' investigative team, the Focus unit.
 A documentary he produced there, on the tenth anniversary of the 1968 convention, was awarded an Emmy for best documentary.

 In the 1990s, he worked for eight years as a science writer for Northwestern University's McCormick School of Engineering.

 Political strategist and speechwriter

 Chandler worked on the 1968 presidential campaign of Robert F. Kennedy.
 In 1972, presidential candidate George McGovern asked him to be his press secretary, but later rescinded the offer.
 Years later, he became a political strategist and speechwriter for what was considered a long-shot campaign by Harold Washington to become the first African-American mayor of Chicago.
 After that successful campaign, he became assistant press secretary and speechwriter in the early years of the Washington administration.
 Later, he became press secretary for US Congressman Bobby Rush.